solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/basic_auth/_index.md

 To secure your VirtualServices using Basic Authentication, you first need to provide Gloo with a set of known users and their passwords.
 You can then use this information to decide who is allowed to access which routes.
-If a request matches a route on which Basic Authentication is configured, Gloo will verify the credentials in the header before sending the request to its destination.
+If a request matches a route on which Basic Authentication is configured, Gloo will verify the credentials in the standard `Authorization` header before sending the request to its destination.
 If the user associated with the credentials is not explicitly allowed to access that route, Gloo will return a 401 response to the downstream client.

 Be sure to check the external auth [configuration overview]({{< ref "gloo_routing/virtual_services/security#configuration-overview" >}}) for detailed information about how authentication is configured on Virtual Services.